Back in the

-Back in the 1970, Dmitry Galkovsky penned a collection of notes, somewhat in Vassily Rozanov’s style, which he entitled The Endless Dead End.
+1970 late 1970s and the 1980s, Dmitry Galkovsky penned a collection of notes, somewhat in Vassily Rozanov’s style, which he entitled The Endless Dead End.
 Naturally, it could not be published at the time except by the Samizdat, and had to wait until the late 1980s to appear in print.
 Galkovsky later supplied the original text with numerous, copious notes and comments, turning the book into a hypertext.

 On the face of it, The Endless Dead End is not only controversial and occasionally insane, but terribly intolerant, racist and anti-Semitic.
 But I entreat you, gentle reader, to check once again the definition of yurodstvo in your dictionary before you unleash your righteous wrath on the author or myself.